gorbe2002/Sylvios-Sailing-Kit/README.md

 <body background-color: white>
 <h1> Sylvio's Sailing Kit ⚓ 🔱⛵🚢 🌧</h1>

+<h2> Project Inspiration</h2>
+<p> When coming to this project idea, we thought about all of the things a wandering sailor may need.
+This includes direction and leisure, we wanted to integrate utility, fun, and design </p>

 <h2> ❔ What Is Our Project? 🌧 </h2>
 <p> Using OpenWeatherMap's API we created a nautically inspired wordle concentrated with a nautical travel utility</p>